ten24/slatwall-plugin-kontent/README.md

-# Ultra Commerce React Plugin
+# UltraCommerce React Plugin

-This plugin needs to be deployed
+UltraCommerce product selector is an advanced custom element which allows users to add one or multiple products from their product catalog to a Kontent CMS page by search, category, product type, and brand filters.

 ## For Local Development